Nu Skin Review

 In multi-level or network marketing, individuals sell products to the public, often by word of mouth and direct sales.

 Typically, distributors earn commissions not only from their own sales but also from sales made by the people they recruit to work beneath them (source: FTC – Federal Trade Commission).

-The most recognized Nu Skin product is the ageLOC skincare line.
+The most recognized Nu Skin product is the ageLOC skin care line.
 An anti-aging series with everything from skin creams and serums to home spa equipment.

-More products are home spas for face rejuvenation, Pharmanex vitamins, nutrition supplements, and weight management products in the form of shakes and tablets.
+Additionally, Nu Skin sells home spas for face rejuvenation, Pharmanex vitamins, nutrition supplements, and weight management products in the form of shakes and tablets.

-Many people associate the MLM business model with pyramid schemes.
+With that said, many people associate the MLM business model with pyramid schemes.

 Is Nu Skin A Pyramid Scheme?

-With Nu Skin’s business model you earn an income from the sales you make, as well as from the people you have recruited to become distributors, also known as your downline.
+With Nu Skin’s business model, you earn an income from the sales you make, as well as from the people you have recruited to become distributors, also known as your downline.

-The more people you can recruit to your organization – your downline – the more money you will make.
+For this reason, the more people you can recruit to your organization – your downline – the more money you will make.

 Most Nu Skin’ers are hoping to recruit remarkably good entrepreneurs who will build big organizations.
 This, in turn, gives the upline residential income without hardly any effort.